NikolaLohinski/gonja/docs/control_structures.md

 </ul>
 ```

-The `for` statement can also iterate over dictionaries, and return a key/value pair:
+The `for` control structure can also iterate over dictionaries, and return a key/value pair:
 ```html
 <ul>
 {% for key, value in {"one": 1, "two": 2} %}